GustavoSachet/shorts-summary/README.md

 # youtube-shorts-summary

-This project contains a web app and a node server that uses AI to transcript and summarise the content of any YouTube shorts.
+This project contains a web app and a node server that uses AI to transcript and summarise the content of any YouTube shorts from the videro URL.

 ## Prepare the development environment